SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 (x) Set bonuses

 - __Shackles of the Last Man__ :
--1 Morale
-Prevents you and your opponent from retreating from combat
+-1 Attack and Defense to enemy creatures

 <color=purple>Hell Conquest
 - __Helm Of Chaos__ :
 +1 Defense
-+6% Magic Resistance
++6% Magic Disruption

 <color=purple>Hell Conquest
 - __Ring of the Broken Will__ :